lpsmodsimteam/2022HPCSummer-TCPGlobalSynchronization/example.md

 ```

 ## Testing synchronization
-You should see the following output (click to expand):
+You will see the following output in 2022HPCSummer-TCPGlobalSynchronization/ (click to expand):

 plot-rate.png